thompsonmax/cse517p-project/checkpoint1.md

 ### Model

-We plan to use a Transformer-based model architecture, which currently is what is commonly used to achiev state of the art performance along the Pareto frontier.
+We plan to use a Transformer-based model architecture, which currently is what is commonly used to achieve state of the art performance along the Pareto frontier.
 Particularly we will evaluate a few state of the art approaches such as Transformer-XL and LongFormer.
 We plan to train and run the model within pytorch.

-### Character
+### Input and Output formats

 Since the input characters are UTF-8 encoded, we will need to carefully consider how we craft the input and output of the model.